Hewahewa: Abolition of the kapu system

 In 1819, King Kamehameha died and his son Kamehameha II became the new monarch.
 Kamehameha II was not as strong a ruler as his father; his court advisers—including Hewahewa—began to exert influence over the kingdom.
 As kahuna-nui, Hewahewa was tasked with implementing and enforcing the kapu on the islands but by the time of Kamehameha II's ascension to the throne, Hewahewa had grown disillusioned with the system.
 His doubts were reinforced by the efforts of Kaʻahumanu, the late Kamehameha I's favorite wife, who had a relationship with high priest and persuaded him action was needed to break the kapu.
 Acting on his views, Hewahewa and other court officials—including several female members of the royal family—planned to abolish the kapu.
 The reformers' first target was a law that forbade women to eat certain foods and from eating with noblemen.
 At a grand feast held six months after Kamehameha I's death, his son was persuaded to eat alongside his female relatives; the women also ate forbidden foods at the feast, ushering the era of ʻAi Noa (free eating).
 While this display was criticized by more conservative members of Hawaiian society, it was also seen as breaking the monarchy's support of the kapu.

 Soon after the feast, Hewahewa embarked on a campaign to rid the kingdom of the kapu system.
-He was supported by a reformist faction within the kahunas and by two of Kamehameha I's queens, Kaʻahumanu—who persuaded Hewahewa to support the adoption of ʻAi Noa—and Keōpūolani.
+He was supported by a reformist faction within the kahunas and by two of Kamehameha I's queens, Kaʻahumanu—who persuaded Hewahewa to support the adoption of ʻAi Noa—and the king’s mother Keōpūolani.
 Acting in his role as kahuna-nui, Hewahewa ordered the burning of religious idols, the destruction of heiaus, and the end of the kapu.
 Not all of the native Hawaiian religion was interfered with; family ʻaumākua remained untouched and the kahuna retained much of their political power as scholars and healers.

 Some Hawaiian leaders opposed Hewahewa's efforts to abolish the Hawaiian religion.
 A reactionary faction led by Keaoua Kekuaokalani, a nephew of Kamehameha I and former student of Hewahewa, revolted against Kamehameha II and his court.
 Despite gathering some support, the rebels were defeated at the Battle of Kuamo'o in December 1819, marking the end of organized resistance against Hewahewa and his supporters.